comet-ml/opik/README.md

 # Start the Opik platform
 docker compose up --detach

+# You can now visit http://localhost:5173 on your browser!
 ```

 For more information about the different deployment options, please see our deployment guides: